clalil/BMI_Challenge_React/README.md

 ```

 ## Updates/Improvements
-When time given, we would love to adjust the styling.
+When time given, we would love to improve the styling.

 ## License
 This project is under the [MIT-license](https://en.wikipedia.org/wiki/MIT_License).